Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Experiments

 \paragraph{Methods.} We compare our approach (\method{LV}) to several baselines: (i) a \method{default} policy which myopically optimizes for immediate engagement (and so does not break); (ii) a `safety switch' policy (\method{safety@$\tau$}) that breaks once consumption surpasses a threshold $\tau$; (iii) a prediction-based policy (\method{best-of}) that chooses the best observed $p_u=\argmax_{p_j} f_j(u)$ (rather than optimizing over $p_u \in [0,1]$); and (iv) an \method{oracle} benchmark which directly optimizes the (generally unknown) true underlying dynamics.
-We measure mean long-term engagement rate (LTE) for each approach, and report averages and standard errors computed over \LvExperimentNumRepetitions{} random splits.
-Performance is measured relative to the \method{default} baseline as it represents no change in policy (typical absolute values are $\text{LTE} \approx 10$).\looseness=-1
+We also consider (v) an adaptive variant of our approach, \method{LV-adaptive@$T_0$} (see Sec.~\ref{subsec:beyond_stationary}), which updates all $p_u$ once at time $T_0<T$ on the basis of additional user-provided item ratings collected until time $T_0$ (further details in Appendix~\ref{subsec:additional_structure_ratings}).
+For all methods we measure mean long-term engagement rate (LTE), and report averages and standard errors computed over \LvExperimentNumRepetitions{} random splits.
+Performance is measured relative to the \method{default} baseline as it represents no change in policy (typical absolute values are $\text{LTE} \approx 10$).

-\subsection{Results and analysis}
+\subsection{Results and Analysis}